-From Middle and High school to College, God has called us to raise up the next generation to be faithful followers of the kingdom of God.
+From Middle through High school, God has called us to raise up the next generation to be faithful followers of the kingdom of God.
 At Temple, we offer a variety of ministry opportunities to help all ages and their families to connect with Jesus.

-+ Scroll down to find useful information for each of these ministry groups +
++ Scroll down to find useful information about our Student Ministry +

 It’s hard sometimes to know when you’re winning with teenagers, you know?
 Like, is anything we’re teaching actually sinking in?
 Are teenagers really growing in their faith?
 That’s why we decided to go ahead and define the big win for our ministry.
 It’s the one thing that we, as a ministry, want to achieve.
 It’s the goal we want to keep in mind at all times.
 And it’s what motivates and guides everything we do.
 It goes like this...